 In 2017, Eliza was selected to partake in Arts8, a program for young artists from all art forms to band together and create a piece of theatre in 2 days through improvisation and experimentation.

 Eliza was awarded second place in the Open Competition at the Australian Flute Festival, and second place at Melbourne Youth Orchestra’s Virtuosity competition, as well as second in the Musical Society of Victoria’s Hephzibah Menuhin competition.

 Eliza is a passionate young musician interested in various genres of music and in many capacities.
 She has hosted courses on extended techniques around Australia, and is an avid participator and advocate for new music.

-Student Beneficiary Support generously provided by ANAMsyndicate – The Orloff Family Charitable Trust, Arnis Dzedins, David Gonzalez and Max Coffman, Terry and Christina Hart, Colin and Robyn Jones, Paul and Yvonne Lynch
+Student Beneficiary Support generously provided by ANAMsyndicate – The Orloff Family Charitable Trust, Arnis Dzedins, David Gonzalez and Max Coffman, Colin and Robyn Jones, Paul and Yvonne Lynch